Ritu Kumar: Designs

 Kumar's designs focus on natural fabrics and traditional printing and weaving techniques.
 She has also included Western elements in her work, but has generally not innovated beyond traditional sari designs.
 Her clothes have been worn by celebrities such as Princess Diana, Priyanka Chopra, Lara Dutta, Deepika Padukone, Madhuri Dixit Nene, Madhur Jaffrey, Kalki Koechlin, Dia Mirza, Soha Ali Khan and Jemima Goldsmith.

-Website

-The domain ritukumar.com attracted 1,658,109 users in the year 2019.
-The company has also invested on server to handle excessive traffic during wedding seasons in India.
-The website of Ritu Kumar is designed by Digital Impressions.

 Awards and recognition

 In 2013 Ritu Kumar was given the Padma Shri award by the Government of India.

 She won the Achievement Award in 2012 at L’oreal Paris Femina Women’s Awards.